whitmo/wee/README.rst

 The only other main difference is that dispatch is scoped by the module that defines the handler.
 This means multiple wee apps can run in the same process without clobbering each other.

-We still cannot define multiple apps in the same module, but hey, this isn't suppose to be fancy, it's `wee`.

 We don't give you are run command either, nor any adapters for popular frameworks.
 Maybe later.